b0b90/awesome-cubbbix-tools/README.md

 - [Why Markdown is the Language of AI](https://cubbbix.com/why-markdown-is-language-of-ai/) — Token efficiency and E-E-A-T structure
 - [Sora is Dead: Top AI Video Alternatives in 2026](https://cubbbix.com/sora-2-alternatives/) — Why OpenAI cancelled Sora and the best AI video generation tools available now
 - [The 2026 Global RAM Shortage](https://cubbbix.com/global-ram-shortage-2026/) — Why memory prices are surging and how the AI boom is draining the supply chain
+- [The Definitive Guide: How to Convert Any Webpage to Markdown](https://cubbbix.com/how-to-convert-webpage-to-markdown/) — Learn how to instantly convert a source web page into clean Markdown using DOM extraction and Readability.
+- [The Magic of Disappearing PNGs (and How to Make Them)](https://cubbbix.com/what-is-a-disappearing-png-animation/) — Learn how alpha channels work and how to create disappearing, dissolving PNG animations instantly and securely directly in your browser without Adobe.
 - [The Ultimate Xbox Console Timeline](https://cubbbix.com/xbox-console-timeline-history/) — An in-depth history of every Xbox console generation from 2001 to 2026
 - [Why Switch to WebP](https://cubbbix.com/why-switch-to-webp-guide/) — The ultimate guide to image optimization
 - [Why Your GitHub Contribution Graph Matters](https://cubbbix.com/github-contribution-graph-matters/) — Unpopular opinion on contribution graphs